beschofield/CS-Fundies/Initial-Assessment/4-recursion.md

 ## Problem

 Write a function to calculate the nth Fibonacci number.

+You must solve this problem using recursion, you may not use a loop anywhere in the Fibonacci function.
+You will need to take in user input, which will be an integer specifying the desired Fibonacci number to return.

 Use the definition of the Fibonacci sequence (https://en.wikipedia.org/wiki/Fibonacci_number) starting at 0.